-Millennials with retro tastes in music express longing to be able to see long-dead artists perform live, or to follow their favorite band’s escalation to fame in real time.
+Millennials with retro taste in music express a longing to be able to see long-dead artists perform live, or to follow their favorite band’s escalation to fame.
 They wish so much to have been alive to see the people, performers and things they fetishize about past decades.
 Conversely, the saying is also used as a pejorative to express discontent with the quality and format of contemporary entertainment popularized by other millennials.

 But when people say these things, they aren’t considering the full implications of living in the past.
 The sentiment is overly dramatic and hopelessly naive.
 Quality of life has never been at a higher level for a greater percentage of the human population.

 Malaria deaths have fallen globally by more than 50 percent in the last 15 years and continue to fall due to increased awareness and aid funding.
 Many endemic diseases such as Ebola and guinea worm disease are on the way to being eradicated.
 Child mortality worldwide was the lowest ever in 2016, lower than any other year of record, which is indicative of better health care across the board.
 Literacy rates are increasing worldwide, and the literacy gender gap is steadily shrinking.
 The rate of personal bankruptcies is down in the U.S. and has fallen every year since 2010.
 Global poverty also has fallen, with more than 200 million fewer people living in absolute poverty than five years ago.